 There are many other restaurants for the gluten free Lagos Portugal traveler… Below are some of our favorites!
 We went to all of these except for Ol Bastards, for reasons which I describe below.

 Obviously first I have to mention the Lagos McDonald’s!!!
 As some of you might be aware, various countries in Europe offer gluten free McDonald’s.
 There are strict cross-contamination rules that come along with this.
 The buns are sourced from Schar and the burgers come wrapped separately.
-So when I discovered that there are gluten free McDonald’s in Lagos Portugal, of course we had to go.
+You can find gluten free options at any McDonald’s in Portugal!
+So when I discovered that there are gluten free McDonald’s in Lagos, of course we had to go.
 The McDonald’s in Lagos is a bit of a trek (20-30 minute walk) out of the city centre.
 But a gluten free traveler has gotta do what she’s gotta do, right?
 I wasn’t going to come all the way to Portugal and let a 20 minute walk prevent me from eating McDonald’s (much to Dan’s chagrin).
 If you look on the Lagos McDonald’s TripAdvisor page, the number of horrible reviews is actually laughable.
 The poor place has a 1.5 star rating, with reviews like ‘horosso’ and ‘worse McD of all time’… So we were a bit nervous but to be honest the place was completely fine, clean, and reasonably timed service.
 I’m not sure what all those reviews are about!

 Pomo is an Italian style restaurant in Lagos old town.
-They have a couple places to eat in but are mainly a takeaway restaurant.
+They have a couple tables to eat in but are mainly a takeaway restaurant.
 You can mix and match various sauces with noodles and the good news is… they have gluten free pasta!
-Additionally, the staff has a good understanding of Celiac and cross contamination practices.
+Additionally, the staff has a good understanding of celiac and cross contact practices.

 Kisa Real Italian Food